polferrando98/Particle-system/README.md

 ### Container

 We need a container to keep track and update every particle and emitter.
+This container will also define what is the maximum number of particles on screen.